Omg! December is here.

-Omg!
-December is flying buy.
-You know the drill; everyone will be buying a gym memberships in 30 days.
+You know the drill; everyone will be buying a gym membership in 30 days.
 With Thanksgiving over, we are now looking forward to the Christmas Season.
 Party Time and Shopping Time!
 For some of us this can be a very stressful time of year.
 Don’t let it get you down.
-I thought that I would write about two specific topics: Alcohol, stress, sugar and Salt!
+I thought that I would write about two specific topics: Peppermint, Alcohol, Stress!

 It is so easy to get off track with your diet and exercise over the holidays.
 I find it particularly stressful when I get derailed over the holidays.
 You can gain a few pounds in a hurry which makes you feel sluggish and defeated.